 - achieved results :: items we planned to achieve and achieved

 - unachieved results :: items we planned to achieve and did not achieve

-- emergent results :: items neither planned or unplanned, they were discovered through progress
+- emergent results :: items neither planned nor unplanned; they were discovered through progress

-A solution that works for me, currently, is to explain the 3 areas above to clients and develop a process keep strategy and response as an integral system of operations.
-Meaning every meeting, every month, every employee discussion, every client or customer or vendor meeting, every time an employee sees or hears or discovers something that can benefit the company it is discussed within the framework of the strategic plan.
-As new areas (that may alter or enhance) the plan are discovered these areas are discussed and explored through a filter of:
+Currently, a solution that works for me is to explain the 3 areas above to clients and develop a process to keep strategy and response as an integral system of operations.
+Meaning every meeting, every month, every employee discussion, every client or customer or vendor meeting, and every time an employee sees, hears or discovers something that can benefit the company is discussed within the strategic plan framework.
+As new areas (that may alter or enhance) the plan are discovered, these areas are discussed and explored through a filter of: